The Haney Soil Test: Soil Testing and Test Kits

 Soil Health Score

 The test generates a soil health score (0–50), calculated from respiration, carbon, and nitrogen ratios, providing a benchmark for tracking changes over time.
-Scores above 7 indicate robust soil health, per a 2024 *Journal of Sustainable Agriculture and Environment* study, correlating with 10–12% yield increases in regenerative systems.
-This score helps farmers evaluate practices like compost application, which can raise scores by 5 points over three years.
+Scores above 7 indicate robust soil health, correlating with 10–12% yield increases in regenerative systems.
+The soil health calculation number can vary from 0 to more than 30.
+We like to see this number increase over time.

 Nutrient Recommendations